Justin24953/Justin24953-First-Year-Notes/WeeklyCoding/Key-Terms/Terms0.md

  - node - Nodes contain data and also may link to other nodes.
  - brew (mac only) - A package manager that makes it easier to install applications and uninstall them.
  - command line flags - These are flags that change/modify the the excution of a command.
- - HTLM - Controls the Structure of the Conten of a Web Page.
+ - HTML - Controls the Structure of the Conten of a Web Page.
  - CSS - Cascading Style Sheets - Helps you describe the presentation of the site.
  - Code Editor (vs code, atom, sublime, vim) - These Create an envirement that help you Edit and Manage your code.
  - function declaration (using keyword -“function”) vs function expression (assigning a function to a variable) - var = A function declaration tells the compiler about a function's name, return type, and parameters.
 A function definition provides the actual body of the function.